• +971551792927

 Teleradiology and Remote Imaging Solutions

-Teleradiology refers to the electronic transmission of medical imaging studies—such as X-rays, CT scans, MRI scans, and ultrasound images—to radiologists located at remote sites for diagnostic interpretation.
-This model supports healthcare facilities by ensuring timely access to radiology expertise, regardless of geographic location, and is particularly beneficial in settings with limited on-site radiology resources.
+Teleradiology is the electronic transmission of medical imaging studies—such as X-rays, CT scans, MRI scans, and Ultrasound images—to radiologists at remote locations for diagnostic interpretation.
+This approach ensures timely access to radiology expertise, regardless of geographic location, and is especially valuable in facilities with limited on-site radiology resources.

 1. Purpose and Scope

-Teleradiology enables continuous, round-the-clock diagnostic imaging services.
+Teleradiology provides continuous, round-the-clock diagnostic imaging services.
 It ensures that emergency departments, clinics, and hospitals receive prompt radiological reporting and consultation.
-Additionally, it provides access to subspecialty radiologists for complex or specialized cases.
+It also allows access to subspecialty radiologists for complex or specialized cases.

 2. Workflow and Technological Framework

-• Image Acquisition: Images are obtained at the patient’s site using standard imaging equipment.
+• Image Acquisition: Images are captured at the patient’s location using standard imaging equipment.

-• Remote Interpretation: Qualified radiologists review the images using high-resolution diagnostic workstations.
+• Remote Interpretation: Qualified radiologists review images using high-resolution diagnostic workstations.

 • Report Delivery: Diagnostic findings and recommendations are electronically communicated back to the referring clinician.